Yulia-O/yulia-o.github.io/_posts/2016-02-01-about-studyjams.md

 tags: [management consulting, coaching, mission, vision, strategy development]
 ---
 <b>What I CAN DO FOR YOU: </b>
-<p>I find problems in systems that slow business down.
-I offer solutions while encouraging you to find your own path in the future. </p>
+<p>I find problems in systems that slow business down.</p>
+<p>I offer solutions while encouraging you to find your own path in the future. </p>

 <p>I do this by providing an X-RAY diagnosis, seeing deep into the body of your business.
 I do this by helping to find your Company DNA, seeing deep into the spirit of your business.